grantspeelman/hangman_extreme/README.md

 Live at http://hmx.quickapps.co.za

-The Unboxed user platform for the MXit platform and facebook
+The Unboxed user platform for the MXit platform

 Developer setup
 ===============